 Luckily, there’s a simple formula that can help you find the perfect mount size for your TV, whether it’s a 55-inch Hisense U8QG or a 77-inch LG B4 OLED.
-By measuring the actual width of your TV (not just the screen size listed on the box) and the height of your gaze when watching, you can determine the best size mount to ensure optimal comfort, safety and aesthetics.
+By measuring the actual width of your TV (not just the screen size listed on the box) and the height of your gaze while watching, you can determine the best-fit mount to ensure optimal comfort, safety, and aesthetics.
 Or, if you want to estimate how big a TV will fit on a stand you already own, the same type of calculation can help you determine that, too.

 How to Find the TV Stand Height You Need

-How to Find the Width of TV Stand You Need
+How to Find the Width of the TV Stand You Need

-Now you need to know the width of your TV.
+Now you need to know your TV’s width.
 The advertised size of a television does not reflect its actual size.
-Rather, it is a measurement of screen size, taken diagonally, without taking into account the frame of the TV.
-So, to determine the actual width of your TV, you need to use a tape measure to measure the horizontal size of the TV, including the frame around the screen.
+Rather, it is a measurement of screen size, taken diagonally, without accounting for the TV’s frame.
+So, to determine the actual width of your TV, use a tape measure to measure the horizontal size of the TV, including the frame around the screen.
 If you haven’t purchased your TV yet, you can find this information on the product listing pages.

-The width of your TV stand should be at least a few centimeters wider than your TV to ensure that the TV does not appear too large for the stand and that it is sufficiently stable.
+The width of your TV stand should be at least a few centimeters wider than your TV to ensure the TV does not appear too large on the stand and remains sufficiently stable.
 So, using the same TCL model from before as an example, the actual width is around 57 inches – so you should ideally get a TV stand that is at least 60 inches wide, and possibly wider.

 Bring it all together for a great viewing experience

-Combining your results to determine the ideal TV stand height and width, you will find that your 65-inch TCL QM8 needs a stand that is at least 60 inches wide and approximately 18 to 20 inches high.
+By combining your results to determine the ideal TV stand height and width, you will find that your 65-inch TCL QM8 needs a stand at least 60 inches wide and approximately 18 to 20 inches high.
 Just be sure to check that this media size will actually fit the room you plan to use it in.

 To know how far to position the TV and stand from where you usually sit to get the ideal viewing distance, experts recommend doubling your TV’s screen size (the advertised one).
 So if your TV is 65 inches, you should be sitting 130 inches from the screen.

 Of course, all of these steps and recommendations will get you closer to your optimal viewing experience.
-You’ll need to tweak your exact setup to get the most out of it, taking into account the layout of your room, other people who will be watching TV with you, and your personal preferences.
+You’ll need to tweak your setup to get the most out of it, taking into account your room layout, the people who will be watching TV with you, and your personal preferences.